abduct/vixen/README.md

 * Copy `vixen.skprx` or `vixen_ds3.skprx` into `ur0:tai` folder
 * Add `ur0:tai/vixen.skprx` or `ur0:tai/vixen.skprx` line under `*KERNEL` in tai config and reboot.
 * For vita you need usb Y-cable and external power.
 See [this](https://github.com/isage/vita-usb-ether#hardware) for example.
-* For pstv it is **highly** recommended to use usb-hub with external power for gamepads with force-feedback.
+* **usb hub with external power** is required for xbox one/series pads and anything with force-feedback.

 ## FAQ
 * **Does it support joycon, xbox one s, _insert another wireless controller here_?**